ymollard/python-advanced-slides/slides.md

 ---

-If you are referring to classes, use quotes with Python < 3.10:
+If you are referring to the current class, use quotes:
 ```python
 class Foo:
     def bar(self, foo:"Foo"):